melezhik/sparrow/README.md

     sparrow check set db-servers mongo swat-mongodb-http http://my.server:28017/mongoAPI

-## Run suites
+## Running suites

 There are two ways to run outthentic suites:

-First one is to run suite _via checkpoint interface_ :
+First one is to run suite _via checkpoint interface_:

 *sparrow check run $project\_name $check\_name*

-Examples:
+For example:

     $ sparrow check run system disk

-Second way is simply run tests _via plugin interface_ , in this case you do not need a checkpoint at all to run a plugin, but the other side of this - you rely on _default_ plugin configuration and can't define your own one:
+Second way is simply run tests _via plugin interface_, in this case you do not need a checkpoint at all to run a suite, because you run it as is.
+The back side of this approach you rely on _default_ plugin configuration and can't define your own one:

 *sparrow plg run $plugin\_name*

-    $ sparrow plg run df-check
+    $ sparrow plg run df-check # this suite will run with default values for disk.threshold parameter

 * Choose checkpoint interface when you want to add some specific settings for outthentic suite.